QutEcoacoustics/emu/README.md

 EMU supports:

 - Frontier Labs sensors (for FLAC and WAVE files)
-- Wildlife Acoustics sensors (only test for SM4BAT files)
+- Wildlife Acoustics sensors (tested with SM3, SM4, & SM4BAT files)
-- Open Acoustics devices (only basic WAVE metadata gathering)
+- Open Acoustics devices

 We want to support more files and formats.
 If you need one not covered here, then get in touch!